Skip to content

 • Common candidate errors flagged: FAB 30% blast threshold vs WHO 20%, APL as haematological emergency

-• 645 LOs across all haematology domains including malignant haematology, coagulation, red cell disorders, and transplantation
+• Rebuilding per learning objective across malignant haematology, coagulation, red cell disorders, and transplantation

-• Numerical threshold cards: ADAMTS13, ISTH DIC score, Glucksberg grading, Sokal score, 4T HIT score
+• Numerical threshold cards planned: ADAMTS13, ISTH DIC, Glucksberg, Sokal, 4T HIT

 Blood film and bone marrow.
 The full RCPA haematology viva.

-The RCPA Haematology Oral examination presents clinical vignettes with laboratory data; CBC, blood film description, coagulation studies, flow cytometry, cytogenetics, and molecular results.
-Primex's viva simulator presents these integrated data sets and probes systematic interpretation, differential diagnosis, confirmatory investigations, and management at the same depth RCPA viva examiners expect.
+The RCPA Haematology Oral spans both parts of the exam.
+Part I Oral is station-based (10-20 min per station), with all candidates receiving the same structured questions; clinical vignettes with CBC, blood film description, coagulation studies, flow cytometry, cytogenetics, and molecular results.
+Part II Oral is a structured all-day Oral examination focused on haematology lab standards, research standards, and lab innovation and leadership.
+PRIMEX's viva simulator probes systematic interpretation, differential diagnosis, confirmatory investigations, and management at the depth both parts require.

 • Integrated data vignettes: CBC + blood film + coagulation + flow cytometry + cytogenetics presented together